a-r-r-o-w/pacman-rl/README.md

 # PacmanRL

-PacmanRL is reinforcement learning environment for Pacman with an API similar to OpenAI Gym.
+PacmanRL is a reinforcement learning environment for Pacman with an API similar to OpenAI Gym.

 *Note: This is a WIP.
 The code is held together with duct tape and will probably break or not compile if you try to use it 🫠*